This database provides news and guidance on legal ethics, including practice guides, model rules, ethics opinions, reports and more.

 The Art and Cultural Property database consists of 2 sets of resources: International Cultural Property Ownership and Export Legislation (ICPOEL) and Case Law and Statutes (CLS).
 ICPOEL provides summaries and links to full-text legislation from many different countries around the world and includes some historical legislation as well.
 Links are to official and unofficial English translations of foreign laws as well the full-text statutes in the vernacular, in many cases.
 The Case Law and Statutes section includes summaries of cases mostly from the United States with links to federal and state statutes.
 Summaries of settlements are included.
 Researchers can browse a topic to see cases and other relevant materials including the image of the art work or antiquity that was the subject of the controversy.

-Access using through the link above.
+Access through the link above.
 After logging-in, users will have the option to register a personal account, but they must be on-campus to create a personal account.
 To use their personal account when off-campus, students log-in using the personal username/password they created and click the “Remote Login” button on the Login page.

 Bloomberg Law provides current law, news and analysis in numerous subject areas, including antitrust, ethics, taxation and more.
 Law faculty, staff and students may subscribe to automatic e-mail alerts within the Bloomberg Law News section of the page.